crystaltine/windowsminus1/README.md

-### Minimal simulation/ripoff of Microsoft Windows, including:
+# Microsoft Windows Ripoff, including:

-+ Windows (as in the things you can open and close not the OS)
++ Bad Windows ripoffs (as in the things you can open and close not the OS but its also a ripoff of the OS)
-+ A terminal with a few commands
++ Bad Powershell ripoff with a few commands
-+ Simple text editor, used to write and read files
++ Bad Notepad ripoff, used to write and read files
-+ File system and file explorer
++ Bad File Explorer ripoff

 System Files are stored in localstorage.